jroever/JeepDash/README.md

 # JeepDash
-Auxiliary Car Instrument Panel for SUVs (Jeep Wrangler JL)
+Auxiliary Gauges Instrument Panel for SUVs (Jeep Wrangler JL)

 :warning: This Project is work in progress!